JMagician/Magician-Route/README.md

     <img src="https://img.shields.io/badge/release-master-brightgreen.svg"/>
 </h1>

-Magician-Route is the official web component of Magician, it is developed from Magician-Web, mainly by removing the reflection inside and sacrificing a little ease of use to make the performance higher.
+Magician-Route is the official web component of Magician, which was developed from Magician-Web, mainly by removing the reflection inside, sacrificing a bit of ease of use and putting the focus on performance.

 ## Documentation